Connection Map¶

 Understanding the visualization¶

-The map uses a force-directed graph layout where: - Nodes represent assets, clusters, or logical entities - Edges represent connections between infrastructure components - Node shape distinguishes regular assets from clusters - Colors indicate hosting type (on-premises vs cloud) or status
+The map uses a force-directed graph layout where: - Nodes represent servers, clusters, or logical entities - Edges represent connections between infrastructure components - Colors indicate hosting type (on-premises, cloud) or node kind - Role-based placement (enabled by default) guides nodes into top-to-bottom bands based on role tiers

 Node types¶